Effect-TS/effect/.changeset/cuddly-parrots-know.md

 ```

-Additionally, this PR removes `Stream.asyncOption`, `Stream.asyncEither`, and `Stream.asyncInterrupt` as their behavior can be entirely implemented with the new signature of `Stream.async`, which can optionally return a cleanup `Effect` or synchronously return a `Stream`.
+Additionally, this PR removes `Stream.asyncOption`, `Stream.asyncEither`, and `Stream.asyncInterrupt` as their behavior can be entirely implemented with the new signature of `Stream.async`, which can optionally return a cleanup `Effect` from the registration callback.

 ```ts
 declare const async: <A, E = never, R = never>(